Marble Countertop Sealing Service Las Vegas — Professional Stone Protection

 Q: How often should marble countertops be sealed?

 A: Kitchen marble every 6–12 months.
 Bathroom vanity tops every 12–18 months.
-Use the water drop test annually to confirm sealer is still active — if water absorbs within 4 minutes, reseal immediately.
+Use the water drop test annually — if water absorbs within 4 minutes, reseal immediately.
+Las Vegas hard water accelerates sealer breakdown.

 Q: What is the best sealer for marble countertops?